 - Better anticipate and minimize unintended consequences in designing program activities.

 “I learned that in order to come up with a right intervention at a high leverage point, one should have a deeper understanding of the problem first, identify its drivers and underlying causes.
 This will enable you to see if your proposed solution would really solve the problem or just merely address the symptoms or shift the burden to other actors in the system.”

 You can learn more about systems thinking for development through the Local Systems Practice (LSP) User’s Guide.
-We also invite you to sign up for the LINC newsletter using the form below to receive updates about systems thinking for development and how we are applying the concepts to our work here at LINC.
+We also invite you to sign up for the LINC newsletter to receive updates about systems thinking for development and how we are applying the concepts to our work here at LINC.